listener-js/listener/docs/README.md

 The identifier adds programmatic context to all listeners.
 The most immediate way you'll see its usefulness is around logging and debugging.

-When you call a listener, its name is pushed onto the identifier array.
-In the [above example](#connect-listeners), the identifier argument for the `MyClass.helloAgain` function would look like:
+When you call a listener, it adds the function id to the identifier array.
+Using the [above example](#connect-listeners), let's see what the identifier argument looks like:

 ```ts
 class MyClass {